friendly-bits/geoip-shell/Documentation/Caddy-TLS-Cert-Renewal.md

 ### Using  Caddy's Event Hooks

+> [!TIP]
+> If you run Caddy in an unprivileged LXC (e.g., on Proxmox), skip down to "Using a cron job".
+Otherwise you'll run into several privilege-related errors ("read-only filesystem").
+>
+> Also skip down if you run into unresolvable errors with this approach.

-This assumes that Caddy runs under its own user (a recommended security measure) and has `sudo` privileges.
+This assumes that Caddy runs under its own user (a typical setup and recommended security measure) and has `sudo` privileges.

 Caddy provides events that fire during the certificate renewal process.
 Together with the plugin "caddy-events-exec", this allows for an easy configuration in the Caddyfile to switch geoblocking off and on again.

 To configure,

-- Get the Caddy binary with the plugin by
+- Get the Caddy binary with the "caddy-events-exec" plugin by
   - [selecting it on the download page](https://caddyserver.com/download)
   - **OR** by compiling the binary yourself.
 - Place the binary in the corresponding folder (/usr/bin on most Linuxes)